Hong Kong protests threaten billionaires' ties with Beijing

 China's office for Hong Kong and Macau affairs this month said it would support Hong Kong's leader, Carrie Lam, in efforts to address social problems such as the housing shortage, the large wealth gap and the difficulty in upward social mobility.
 Hong Kong has the world's least affordable housing.

-At the end of July, about half of Hong Kong's new apartments for sale came from five of its largest developers -- including the Li family's CK Asset Holdings Ltd.; Henderson Land Development Co. of the Lee family; and Sun Hung Kai Properties Ltd., controlled by the Kwok family -- according to an analysis of data from realtor Centaline Property Agency.
+At the end of July, about half of Hong Kong's new apartments for sale came from five of its largest developers - including the Mr Li family's CK Asset Holdings Ltd.; Henderson Land Development Co of the Lee family; and Sun Hung Kai Properties Ltd, controlled by the Kwok family - according to an analysis of data from realtor Centaline Property Agency.

 Meanwhile, half of the city's mobile-phone users subscribe to providers controlled by the Li and Kwok families, according to government data and earnings reports.
 In some industries, the wealthiest Hong Kong Chinese families share power with dynasties that are a holdover from the British.

-The Li family's AS Watson Group and Dairy Farm International Holdings Ltd., linked to the Keswick family, control 70% of the supermarkets, according to data from Euromonitor International.
+The Li family's AS Watson Group and Dairy Farm International Holdings Ltd, linked to the Keswick family, control 70 per cent of the supermarkets, according to data from Euromonitor International.
 Representatives for the Kwok and Keswick family businesses declined to comment.

 In recent weeks, several tycoons, including real-estate and casino magnate Lui Che-woo, have attempted to show Beijing their loyalty by issuing statements or placing newspaper advertisements condemning violence and pledging full support to the government.